johntitus/node-horseman/Readme.md

 Horseman has:

-  * a simple chainable API,
+  * a simple chainable (Promise based) API,
   * an easy-to-use control flow (see the examples),
   * support for multiple tabs being open at the same time,
-  * built in jQuery for easier page manipulation.
+  * built in jQuery for easier page manipulation,
+  * built in bluebird for easier in-browser async.

 ## Example